Q: What is PEX?

 Q: What is the difference between PEX-A, PEX-B and PEX-C?

 A: The cross-linking method is the difference between PEX-A, PEX-B and PEX-C. Cross-linking is defined as polyethylene material that has undergone a change in molecular structure using a chemical or a physical process whereby the polymer chains are chemically linked.
-All SharkBite PEX pipe is manufactured as PEX-B.
+SharkBite non oxygen barrier pipe is manufacture as PEX-b and SharkBite oxygen barrier pipe is manufactured as PEX-c.

 As background, the methods for cross-linking are:

-- PEX-A: Peroxide This method employs organic peroxides that, when heated, generate reactive free radicals that splice PE chains together during extrusion
+- PEX-A: Peroxide – This method employs organic peroxides that, when heated, generate reactive free radicals that splice PEX chains together during extrusion

 - PEX-B: Silane This method involves grafting a reactive silane molecule to the backbone of the polyethylene